pepawel/sxg_checker/README.md

 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To build the gem, run `bundle exec rake build`.
-To release a new version, update the version number in `version.rb`, and then run `bundle rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing